i-MSCP/plugins/incubator/PhpSwitcher/README.md

 ## Introduction

-This plugin allows to setup additional PHP versions which can be used by your customers.
+This plugin allows to setup additional PHP versions for your customers.

 **Note:** At this moment, this plugin only support the i-MSCP Fcgid httpd server implementation but in near future, the PHP5-FPM implementations will be also supported.